byronwasti/hugo-website/content/post/prusto_watch_0.md

 *Work in progress*

-The Prusto Watch is an Open Source smart watch with Firmwarre written in Rust.
+The Prusto Watch is an Open Source smart watch with firmware written in Rust.